7.6 C

 The future of Notting Hill Carnival hangs in the balance.
 Will it be confrontation or collaboration that tips the scales?

-ROC’s next meeting will take place on Monday 22 January from 7pm at the Maxilla Social Club for more information email reclaimourcarnival@gmail.com.
+ROC’s next meeting will take place on Monday 22 January from 7pm at the Maxilla Social Club for more information email [email protected].

 - ADVERTISEMENT -